alcohol-freeWhisky/GPR-Precipitation-with-Oscillations-2024summer/README.md

 4. **Real Data Application**: The chosen kernel functions are applied to real-world CMIP6 precipitation data.
 Predictions are made for short-term and long-term periods, accounting for periodic oscillations and reducing predictive uncertainty over time.

-5. **Uncertainty Evolution**: The project analyzes how uncertainty in predictions evolves as more data is observed, particularly focusing on short-term and long-term periodic oscillations in the real-world precipitation data.
+5. **Uncertainty Evolution**: The project analyzes how uncertainty in predictions evolves as more data is observed, particularly focusing on short-term and mid-term periodic oscillations in the real-world precipitation data.

 ## Installation